grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### backend

 The caching backend to use when storing cached queries.
-Options: memory
+Options: `memory`, `redis`, and `memcached`.

 ### enabled